 Community Rowing of San Diego's mission is to increase access to the sport of rowing, so we love novice rowers.
 Never tried a water sport before?
 Thinking about improving your fitness?
 Wanting to experience a new sport?
 Looking for a sport your family or friends could learn together?
 We're here to safely and comfortably get you and your family enjoying San Diego's waterways while improving your well-being through the amazing sport of rowing.

 Already an experienced rower?
 CRSD rowing packages offer an affordable opportunity to practice on the gorgeous Sweetwater Channel and San Diego Bay.
-Because of generous equipment donations from CRSD's partners at the Port of San Diego, USRowing, the San Diego Rowing Club, and kind individuals, we have an excellent variety of equipment for you to use--from ergs to racing shells, recreational boats to kayaks, the training barge to SUPs.
+Because of generous equipment donations from CRSD's partners at the Port of San Diego, USRowing, the San Diego Rowing Club, the support of The Pocock Foundation and kind individuals, we have an excellent variety of equipment for you to use--from ergs to racing shells, recreational boats to kayaks, the training barge to SUPs.

 Thinking about CRSD's afterschool programs or camps for your children?
 We maintain a ratio of a maximum of 6 kids per coach, and try to keep that ratio at a maximum of 4 kids per coach.
 Those ratios allow CRSD coaches to get to know and encourage each child while keeping them safe as they learn and improve their oarsmanship.
 We have campers that come year after year and join our various afterschool programs and high school team.
 They form lasting friendships and welcome new kids with open arms.
 CRSD Youth Programs don't just teach kids how to row, they teach strength, conditioning, resilience, and a love of outdoor fitness for life.